awslabs/sockeye/contrib/sacrebleu/README.md

-SacreBLEU provides hassle-free computation of shareable, comparable, and reproducible BLEU scores.
+SacreBLEU ([Post, 2018](https://arxiv.org/abs/1804.08771)) provides hassle-free computation of shareable, comparable, and reproducible BLEU scores.
 Inspired by Rico Sennrich's `multi-bleu-detok.perl`, it produces the official WMT scores but works with plain text.
 It also knows all the standard test sets and handles downloading, processing, and tokenization for you.